Multithreading (computer architecture): Types

-Interleaved/Temporal multithreading

-Coarse-grained multithreading

 The simplest type of multithreading occurs when one thread runs until it is blocked by an event that normally would create a long-latency stall.
 Such a stall might be a cache miss that has to access off-chip memory, which might take hundreds of CPU cycles for the data to return.
 Instead of waiting for the stall to resolve, a threaded processor would switch execution to another thread that was ready to run.
 Only when the data for the previous thread had arrived, would the previous thread be placed back on the list of ready-to-run threads.